kattouf/Sake/docs/contribution-guide.md

 Thank you for considering contributing to Sake!
 To ensure a smooth collaboration, please follow the guidelines below before submitting your Pull Request:

+### Before Writing Code

+We kindly ask that you open a discussion or issue first to discuss your proposed changes.
+This helps ensure your time is well-spent on features or fixes that align with the project's direction and prevents duplicate efforts.

 ### Code Formatting and Testing

 Before committing your code and opening a Pull Request, make sure to: